JehuShaw/QuixNet/README.md

 1. Each “CacheServer” node must have a database to configure related data.
 (For example: mysql_script\centredb\node_memcache.sql)
 2. Each “CacheServer” node must also have a database for storing data.
 (For example: mysql_script\centredb\node_control_centre.sql)
 3. Configure the node_control_centre.sql table information to node_memcache.sql (this process is equivalent to converting the relational table to a Key-Value structure)
+#### 3. Let the tool generate code for GameServer that can automatically update to the database
+Use the tools\mc.rar tool to list fields in DataCodeGenerate\in.txt, such as:

+// Character account ID
+Uint64_t account;
+// Character Name
+String name;
+// Character level
+Int32_t level;
+// Character experience
+Int32_t exp;

+Then double-click DataCodeGenerate\一键获取.bat to get the code.

 # 如何使用
 #### 1.设置配置文件